starkinfra/sdk-python/README.md

 ### Query PixReversals

-You can query multiple Pix reversals according to filters.
+You can query multiple PixReversals according to filters.

 ```python
 import starkinfra